-- based on the available information, there are no public health and safety concerns associated with the genetic modification used to produce insect-protected and glufosinate-ammonium tolerant corn line 1507; - food derived from corn line 1507 is equivalent to food from other commercially available corn varieties in terms of its safety for human consumption and nutritional adequacy; - labelling of certain food fractions derived from corn line 1507 will be required if novel DNA and/or protein is present in the final food; - the benefits of permitting food derived from corn line 1507 in Australia and New Zealand primarily accrue to the food industry and to consumers, and are considered to outweigh the costs to government, consumers and industry, provided the safety assessment does not identify any public health and safety concerns; and - the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Food Standards Australia New Zealand Act 1991 and the regulatory impact assessment.
+- Based on the available information, there are no public health and safety concerns associated with the genetic modification used to produce insect-protected and glufosinate-ammonium tolerant corn line 1507; - Food derived from corn line 1507 is equivalent to food from other commercially available corn varieties in terms of its safety for human consumption and nutritional adequacy; - Labelling of certain food fractions derived from corn line 1507 will be required if novel DNA and/or protein is present in the final food; - The benefits of permitting food derived from corn line 1507 in Australia and New Zealand primarily accrue to the food industry and to consumers, and are considered to outweigh the costs to government, consumers and industry; and - The proposed amendment to the Code is consistent with the section 10 objectives of the FSANZ Act and the regulatory impact assessment.

-Based on the data supplied with the Application and other available information, FSANZ concludes that food derived from corn line 1507 is as safe for human consumption as food from other commercial corn varieties, and therefore recommends that the Australia New Zealand Food Standards Code be amended to give approval to the sale of such food in Australia and New Zealand.
+Based on the data supplied with the application and other available information, including information provided in two rounds of public consultation, FSANZ concludes that food derived from corn line 1507 is as safe for human consumption as food from other commercial corn varieties, and therefore recommends that the Code be amended to give approval to the sale of such food in Australia and New Zealand.
 The proposed amendment to Standard 1.5.2 is provided in Attachment 1.